-Kim skated a beautifully mischievous and perfectly off-center program to Danse Macabre that electrified the crowd, breaking her own world record in the process.
+Kim skated a beautifully mischievous and perfectly off-center program to Danse Macabre that electrified the crowd, breaking her own record in the process.

 “When I was preparing for the Four Continents, I tried my best to stay healthy,” said the oft-injured Kim.
 “Last season I was having injuries in February, so I couldn’t prepare so well.
 So this season I’m in my best condition, and to have achieved my best score makes me very happy.”

 The Canadian-trained Kim was solid from her opening triple-flip triple toe loop combination all the way to the end.
 Had it not been for a level three step sequence, Kim could have been as close to perfect as a skater has ever been since the new judging system was implemented.